 Legally, a child is eligible to be evaluated for preschool special education services once they are 2.5 years old or older.
 But some school districts prefer to wait until a child is closer to 3 years old.
 If your school district refuses to start the evaluation process until your child is older, make a note of the date you first contacted them and follow up monthly until your child receives their evaluation.

-What should I do if my child is not offered a preschool classroom placement?
+What should I do if my child is not offered special education services?

 What if school does not respond to my requests on the timeline noted above?

 Delays are unfortunately common in this process.
-If you have not heard back from school within the required timeframe, repeat your request in an email and via the special education phone number your doctor gave you.
+If you have not heard back from school within the required timeframe, repeat your request in an email and via the special education contact at your child’s school.
 You may need to advocate for your child.
 Summer is an especially common time to experience delays, so if you are requesting an evaluation in the late spring or summer, you may need to do extra follow-up.

 What other rights do I have in the special education process?

 The Individuals with Disabilities in Education Act (IDEA) protects your child’s right to a “free and appropriate education,” which means school must provide the supports your child needs to learn.
 The law also requires school to communicate with you about your child in your preferred language, and requires your permission to make any changes to your child’s support services.
-Learn more about your rights here: [link to SPED rights video].
+Learn more about your rights here.

-What documents do I need to register my child for preschool?
+What documents do I need to register my child for school?

 Typically, school districts require: